 While physicians are very good at identifying workplace stressors as the main cause of their burnout, there's a significant disconnect between what they consider the causes of their burnout and solutions for it.
 While exercise, talking with friends, and sleep (the top three ways in which physicians try and address burnout) are all excellent individual wellness strategies, they don't dress the main issue - our institutions are not well, and that leads to burnout and decreased job satisfaction for physicians.

 Happy Doc recognizes that individual wellness strategies are important, and the cornerstone of a personal wellness program.
 However, we also recognize that institutional wellness is important.
+You can't have mental or emotional wellness in the workplace without workplace wellness programs tailored to the unique stresses of your job.
 We must find ways to make changes in our workplace where we can that will lessen the stressors that lead to burnout.
 These might be small changes like a fix to the EHR, or big changes like extra pay for overnight coverage.
 It might even mean going to a different workplace.

 That's where Happy Doc comes in.
+Workplace wellness programs focus on workplace issues and solutions.
 We'll talk not just about the terms but also give you tools for self-assessment.
 Where is the source of my burnout coming from?
 How much is job?
 Is some of it family?
 Is this issue something that's within my purview to fix?

 Angels of Hippocrates has noted that burnout may be a personal issue, but it's mostly due to workplace problems.
 That's why our programs take a three-pronged approach.
 The Happy Doc curriculum includes both personal wellness and workplace wellness tracks.